MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-vertical-scaling.md

 * We recommend enabling [Optimized Autoscale](/azure/data-explorer/manage-cluster-horizontal-scaling) to allow the cluster to scale-in following migration.
 For SKU migration recommendation, see [Change Data Explorer clusters to a more cost effective and better performing SKU](/azure/data-explorer/azure-advisor).
 * Clusters with VNET networking configuration may experience longer service disruptions.
 * The price is an estimate of the cluster's virtual machines and Azure Data Explorer service costs.
 Other costs are not included.
-See Azure Data Explorer [cost estimator](https://dataexplorer.azure.com/AzureDataExplorerCostEstimator.html) page for an estimate and the Azure Data Explorer [pricing page](https://azure.microsoft.com/pricing/details/data-explorer/) for full pricing information.
+For an estimate, see the Azure Data Explorer [cost estimator](https://dataexplorer.azure.com/AzureDataExplorerCostEstimator.html).
+For full pricing, see the Azure Data Explorer [pricing page](https://azure.microsoft.com/pricing/details/data-explorer/).

 You've now configured vertical scaling for your Azure Data Explorer cluster.
 Add another rule for a horizontal scaling.
 If you need assistance with cluster-scaling issues, [open a support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) in the Azure portal.